ut-utp/tm4c-defunct/README.md

     * i.e. replace `gdb` with `gdb.exe`, etc.
   - **Note**: if you are **not** using `nix` you will need to manually [fetch `TM4C123GH6PM.svd`](https://github.com/ut-utp/tm4c/blob/55d67a9ed04ea08bdffff7abedfe8f70a349df23/flake.nix#L76-L79) and place it at `.vscode/TM4C123GH6PM.svd` if you want to use the device register views that the [Cortex-Debug extension](https://github.com/Marus/cortex-debug/wiki/Overview) offers
     * i.e. `curl -L https://raw.githubusercontent.com/posborne/cmsis-svd/master/data/TexasInstruments/TM4C123GH6PM.svd > .vscode/TM4C123GH6PM.svd`

+> 🚨 NOTE 🚨: Be sure to `continue` (<kbd>F5</kbd>) before exiting your debug session!
+If you do not do this your board will enter a bad state and will need to be power cycled before you can attach a debugger to it again.

 (TODO: tests, test task, etc.)